 Our storytime videos are short but very sweet!
 Kate, our children’s librarian, will virtually visit with your children for a wave hello, a cup of tea, a book (of course!), a few songs and rhymes, and the much loved felt story.

-The 15 minute long pre-recorded storytime videos are for kids of all ages, and we will be sharing a new video on our Facebook page every Monday at 10 am.
+The 15 minute long pre-recorded storytime videos are for kids of all ages, and we will be sharing a new video on our Facebook page every Tuesday morning.

 Once the videos are released, you can watch them anytime on the Storytime Playlist on Facebook.